 A new feature can now be added to the ticket’s price: the “Super Fastpass” or alternatively the “Ultimate FastPass”.

-The regular Fastpass is included in the entry price and allows you to scan your ticket in scanner machines that are located near selected rides to receive a ticket with a time slot of half an hour during which you can return to the ride and join the fast queue by showing it to a cast member.
+The regular Fastpass is included in the entry price and allows you to scan your ticket at selected rides to receive an additional ticket with a time slot of half an hour, during which you can join the fast queue of the ride by showing it to a cast member.

 A small tip-

 Buy the tickets in advance on the website and never on site!
-It reduces prices and saves valuable time of waiting in line for the tickets.
+It reduces prices and saves you valuable time waiting in line for the tickets.

-Actually, no. Booking a room at one of the park hotels can indeed be an indulging and comfortable experience, especially if you chose a package deal of several days at the park, but it’s really not a necessity.
-If your budget is limited or you just simply rather spend your money elsewhere, you’ll be happy to find that traveling from Paris is possible, convenient, easy, and cheap.
+Actually, no. Booking a room at one of the park hotels can indeed be an indulging and comfortable experience, mainly if you chose a package deal of several days at the park, but it’s not a necessity.
+If your budget is limited or you simply rather spend your money elsewhere, you’ll be happy to find that traveling from Paris is possible, convenient, easy, and cheap.

 The park is situated 40 minutes away from Paris, in the city of Marne-la-Vallée.
 The train stops practically in front of the entrance gate, making the whole story ridiculously effortless.
 Take the RER A train at one of the following stations: Charles de Gaulle Etoile, Auber, Chatelet Les Halles, Gare de Lyon, Nation and descend at the Marne-la-Vallée – Chessy station.
-There’s a train to the park approximately every 15 minutes with the trains are beginning to operate from around 5:30 AM and continuing to do so up until around midnight, allowing the visitors to stay for the “Disney Illuminations” show without being concerned with missing the last train to Paris.
-The cost of a one-way ticket is around eight euros.
+There’s a train to the park approximately every 15 minutes.

 I hope that this post has made you excited about the idea of visiting Mickey and his friends at his home.